 People with IBD will often find blood and mucus in their stool, and experience weight loss, poor nutrition, and abdominal pain.

 Other problems that might require an ileostomy include:

-Make sure your doctor knows which supplements, drugs, and herbs you are taking.
-Many drugs affect the function of the intestine slowing it down.
+Make sure your doctor knows which supplements, medications, and herbs you’re taking.
+Many drugs affect the function of the intestine by slowing it down.
 This applies to over-the-counter as well as prescription medications.
 Your doctor may tell you to stop taking certain drugs two weeks before your surgery.
-Tell your doctor about conditions that you have, such as flu, cold, herpes breakout, or fever.
+Tell your doctor about conditions that you have, such as:

 Smoking cigarettes makes it harder for your body to heal after surgery.
 If you’re a smoker, try to quit.

 Drink lots of water and maintain a healthy diet in the weeks leading up to your surgery.

 Follow your surgeon’s instructions regarding diet in the days prior to surgery.
 At some designated time, they may advise you to switch to clear liquids only.
 You’ll be advised not to consume anything, including water, for about 12 hours before surgery.